sahilsaxena21/Micorosoft_case_competition/README.md

 # Microsoft_case_competition

-The following provides a high-level overview of the intent of this project.
+The following provides a high-level overview of the intent.

 Business Need: The project aims to fulfill two gaps in brick and mortal retail stores.
 The target customer for this MVP is Best Buy Canada.